IBM-Blockchain-Archive/marbles/docs/tutorial_part1.md

 1. The first thing the code does is create an instance of HFC, our SDK.
 1. Next important part is to set the orderer's address.
 1. Then set the key value store folder location.
-	- the key value store location will be the folder containg our admin's certificates
+	- the key value store location will be the folder containing our admin's certificates
 1. Then set the COP's address.

 ```js